The supreme vegan black bean brownie recipe is here, and it’s gluten-free and easy as can be!

 - virtually guilt free

 If you haven’t tried your hand at making vegan black bean brownies, I hope this will inspire you.
-There are many black bean brownie recipes around the web for you to try, and here is my spin on this simple, decadent & healthy treat.
+There are many black bean brownie recipes around the web for you to try, here is my spin on this simple, decadent & healthy treat.

 - Adding a dollop of peanut butter only makes it better.
 Each one is full of fiber, protein and essential vitamins and minerals.